 Do you agree?

-Well let me ask you this, have you been in a conversation between professional photographers?
-Has LENSES been a topic of discussion?
-Have you seen how they get lost in jokes and serious talks about….
+Well let me ask you this, have you been in a conversation with professional photographers?
+Have LENSES been a topic of discussion?
+Have you seen how they get lost in-jokes and serious talks about….
 LENSES?

-What about bankers on banking?
+What about bankers in banking?
 Or event coordinators on events?

 But why is that?

 The years of showing up regularly and exposing yourself to everything about the field.
 The discussions, the work itself, the industry developments… the scandals… the people… everything.

 Exposure and alignment.
 Just showing up in the same field and allowing your mind to focus on it… and your actions to participate in it… has given you something your 10-year-old self could not even imagine.

 Again, the degree of your success in it has been a result of your efforts and determination to grow.
 Whether it’s your willingness to learn and do more… or how you have built strategic associations… or other factors that you usually have control over.

 This leads me to conclude that one can truly get that which he or she wants over time… if he or she aligns to it in both mind and habit/action.